pascallaliberte/sharpen.page/index.md

 {: .maybe-heading }

 You got there by doing the right thing. **You listened to your customers** and built what they asked for.
 But despite building the stuff people asked, buyers aren't buying like they used to.

-## _Maybe it's that_ <mark>Your customer interviews</mark> are hit and miss…
-{: .maybe-heading }

-You've conducted some customer interviews, and you got some good points, but you just don't feel like you got to the good insights like you hoped.

-Maybe your buyers are different than what you originally thought they'd be.
-You'd like to dig deeper.

-You've started talking to your buyers.
-But you don't think you're getting the whole story. **You want to _understand_ what's going on.** And you no longer know which questions to ask.